reecevdw/quant_GBM/readme.md

 * Portfolio value at start: \$100,000

 At each timestep for each simulation, the asset prices evolve via GBM, and we compute the weighted portfolio value.

+Note: Drift, volatility, and correlation are not hardcoded — they are calculated dynamically from historical log returns over the past year using Yahoo Finance data.
+This ensures the model reflects current market behavior for the selected tickers.